infratographer/community/meetings/2023/08/community-meeting.20230817.md

 - Providers should talk over GraphQL subscriptions and not to NATs directly
 - Local dev environment needs to be made easier long term
 - Regular release cycle, target every 3 months - first one in October 2023
-- Metada API - been testing mergify for renovate PRs and backport fixes to a release branch
+- Metadata API - been testing mergify for renovate PRs and backport fixes to a release branch

 ## Action Items